Polish spaces for countable and separable structures through quotient encodings: Main theorem for countable algebraic structures

 \subsection{Congruences on free algebras}

 Let $L=\{f_i:i\in I\}$ be a countable finitary signature and let $F_\infty$ be the free $L$-algebra on generators $\{x_n:n\in\N\}$.

-\begin{theorem}[Closedness of free-object parameter spaces] Let $\mathcal V$ be a finitary algebraic variety over a countable signature $L=\{f_i:i\in I\}$.
+\begin{theorem} Let $\mathcal V$ be a finitary algebraic variety over a countable signature $L=\{f_i:i\in I\}$.
 Let $F_\infty$ be the free $L$-algebra on the countable set of generators $\{x_n:n\in\N\}$.
 Consider the following Polish spaces, all with the product (Cantor) topology:

 \begin{enumerate} \item \textbf{Congruences (general case).} $\Con_L(F_\infty)\subseteq 2^{F_\infty\times F_\infty}$, the family of $L$-congruences on~$F_\infty$.

 \item \textbf{Groups.} $\NSub(F_\infty)\subseteq 2^{F_\infty}$, the family of normal subgroups of the free group on countably many generators, $F_\infty=\langle x_n:n\in\N\rangle$.